openkcm/documentation/acds/2025-11-27-high-level-architecture.md

 ### **Key Generation**
 - L1 generated externally or provided by customer (BYOK/HYOK/CYOK)
-- L2/L2.1 generated internally and wrapped by L1
+- L2(L2.1) generated internally and wrapped by L1
 - L3 generated at service level and wrapped by L2
 - L4 generated at edge level on behind of customer and wrapped by L3

 ### **Key Rotation**
 - **L1**: Rotated per external KMS/HSM policy.
 Manual rotation supported for BYOK.
-- **L2**: Rotated on tenant lifecycle events or scheduled rotation.
+- **L2(L2.1)**: Rotated on tenant lifecycle events or scheduled rotation.
-- **L2.1**: Rotated per version or resource-specific requirements.
+- **L2.1**: Rotated per version or resource-specific requirements based on the L2 Key.
 - **L3**: Rotated on service deployment or security events.
 - **L4**: Ephemeral, rotated per request from client side.